sieve-data/tubegraph/content/dreamylapse/aura_healing.md

 ---
-title: aura healing
+title: Aura healing
 videoId: rd5Q5r_MrLE
 ---

 From: [[dreamylapse]] <br/>

-No information about aura healing is available in the provided transcript.
+There is no specific information about Aura healing available in the provided transcript.
+The transcript consists primarily of music, applause, and general expressions of thanks.